nikitavoloboev/data/sleep/dreaming.md

 	- You can prevent this by trying to focus on something inside the dream like rubbing your hands together very fast or spinning.
 This often makes you gain more control of the lucid dream.
 You will also be able to stay in a lucid dream longer by simply having more lucid dreams and more practice.

 ## Personal workflow
-- I personally write digitally all my dream recollections in [Day One](../macOS/apps/day-one.md) under `Dream Journal` diary.
+- I personally write digitally all my dream recollections in [Day One](../macOS/apps/day-one.md) under `Dreams` diary.
-- To be more consistent with my diary and to develop the habit, I always leave my mac open to the `Dream Journal` diary when I quit it to go to sleep so that when I open it for the first time the following morning, I am forced to write what I remember from my dream.
+- To be more consistent with my diary and to develop the habit, I have my phone prompt me on waking up to open Day One and write what I remember from my dream.
 - I usually just write a bunch of bullet points of distinct things I remember from the dream instead of telling the whole story.